circonus/irondb-docs/graphite-ingestion.md

 Will place all metrics under account_id `1` with that UUID and call them `prod`.

-This is important later when we render the metrics in the UI (see reading-graphite.md for more info).
+This is important later when we render the metrics in the UI (see [Graphite Rendering](./graphite-rendering.md) for more info).
 Metrics ingested under example 1 will render as:

 `graphite.dev.metric.name.here`